coerce to a list of characters

 Parent topic: PROGRAMMING Home

-arguments and returns the first that is non-nil
+arguments and returns the first that is non-nil, or nil if

 for more information.